 Overview

 Why do prosperous economies develop in some countries and not in others?
-The Working Group on the Foundations of Long-Run Prosperity applies approaches from a range of disciplines to understand the mechanics of long-run growth.
+The Working Group on Long-Run Prosperity applies approaches from a range of disciplines to understand the mechanics of long-run growth.
 It disseminates the results to the research community, policy makers, and the broader public.

 Understanding how and why economies prosper, stagnate, or wither is a question of first-order importance, but our knowledge about the process of economic growth is surprisingly thin.
 Indeed, if growth was well understood as a scholarly matter, policies based on theory and empirics would have produced convergence in levels of economic development across countries rather than divergence.